LeslyeCream/Syrope/README.md

 # How is it different from the Obsidian extension?

-Basically, it's the automation.
+1. Basically, it's the automation.
 It lets you save all articles at once with custom settings.

 - For example, you might prefer to *read* Substack articles that aren't in your language, but you might prefer to *listen* to the latest news articles online.
 - It doesn't try to compete with or match the scope of Obsidian (although they share many similarities), but rather to recreate the essence of Pocket: copy a URL -> save and sync -> read it later

+2. Efficiency in data usage and download size

+- Load a website in your browser and save it with the Obsidian extension can use up dozens of megabytes, since it always loads the entire site.
+This script prevents that and lets you save more websites in less time while using less data.
+It’s especially useful if you’re on a limited mobile data plan or a slow network.

 ## How to use